spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 ## Configure_RabbitMQ_Vhosts_and_Permissions

 In this step, Rabbit MQ vhosts, users, and permissions are updated.
-Usually, you would change them rarely, but if you do, while they are being updated, the following may happen:
+Usually, they are updated rarely, but if they are, while they are being updated, the following may happen:

 ![Configure_RabbitMQ_Vhosts_and_Permissions](./images/Configure_RabbitMQ_Vhosts_and_Permissions/rmq.gif)